What is food yield? Explaining what is necessary to improve yield

 The second is to improve meat processing technology.

-The amount of meat that can be extracted from a cut varies depending on the processor.
-Therefore, in order to improve the yield, it is necessary to process the material by skilled workers or by using machines.
+The amount of meat that can be extracted from a cut of meat varies depending on the processor.
+Therefore, in order to improve the yield, it is necessary for experienced processors to process the meat or for machines to be used.

 How to improve frozen meat yield